 From time to time, material provided in text form for web pages includes information about how to get in touch with a person: typically quoting a telephone number or email address and occasionally a surface mail address.
-For private individuals, the web site’s information providers often take the view that the phone and address information can be omitted without significant loss of value.
-In certain cases it is retained but converted from text to a graphical image, so that its meaning would not be intelligible to a piece of malicious software.
+For private individuals, the web site’s information providers can take the view that the phone and address information can be omitted and still remain useful.
+In certain cases it is retained but converted from text to a graphical image, so that could be read by a real person but its meaning would not be intelligible to a piece of malicious software.

-Where such information is provided to allow people to contact the person representing an external organisation officially, the information may be retained in textual form.
-Where the official contact relates to this Circuit and its churches, e.g. its ministers and church or circuit administrators, the information is protected by converting it to a graphical image as above.
+Where such information is provided on this site to allow people to contact the person officially representing an external organisation, the information may be retained in textual form.
+Where the official contact relates to this Circuit and its churches, e.g. its ministers and church or circuit administrators, the information is protected by converting it to a graphical image as described above.

 When photographs of people are received for publication, and individuals’ faces are shown clearly, one of the following actions is taken, according to the circumstance:

 - Adults’ permission is sought for images of themselves